jamiegoldfinch/MonitoringSoftware/tasks.md

 I've got the keylogger working now.
 I've decided to do a date header at the start.
 Then just to log everything.

 # Keeping it running
-- So far, when I open task manager and I close one service, it successfully logs to the keylog.txt that the service has been stopped.
+- So far, both services restart when I try to close them down.
-  Whether that be the keylogger or the watchdog.
-They both keep each other accountable.
-- Now I just need to restart both services straight away.
-I think the main functionality is in the main.js file.

 # Keylog strokes that need fixing
 -